sendwithus/jobs/eng-tech-lead-frontend.md

 Our current dashboard is a large single page app, built with Javascript, Coffescript, Less, and KnockoutJS.
 We deploy frequently using Grunt, S3, Cloudfront, and Heroku.
 We use Bootstrap and a CSS library for defining UI look, feel and style.

-Our application backend is primarily Python, using Django and Postgres and also hosted on Heroku.
+Our application backend is primarily Python, using Django and Postgres hosted on Heroku.

 __Apply__